EVMlord/EVMCalendar/README.md

 ## Contributions

 Contributions to the **EVM Calendar** contract are welcome.
 If you have any bug reports, feature requests, or other contributions, please open an issue or pull request on this repository.

+### Acknoledgements
+@ionikdev wrote the first draft of this documentation.